Eldfin/SLIFOX/README.md

     The weights for the amplitude and for the goodnes-of-fit, when calculating the significance
 - `only_mus`: boolean
     Whether only the mus are provided in image_params.
 If so, only amplitude_threshold is used.
+- `directory`: string
+    The directory path defining where the significance image should be writen to.
+    If None, no image will be writen.
+- `normalize`: bool
+    Whether the created image should be normalized (amd displayed with colors)
+- `normalize_to`: list
+    List of min and max value that defines the range the image is normalized to.
+    If min (or max) is None, the minimum (or maximum) of the image will be used.

 ##### Returns
 - `image_direction_sig`: (n, m, np.ceil(max_peaks / 2))
         The calculated significances (ranging from 0 to 1) for everyoe of the (n * m) pixels.
         Max 3 significances (shape like directions).

+#### Function: `write_fom`
+##### Description
+    Creates and writes the fiber orientation map (fom) from given direction (files) to a file.

+##### Parameters
+- `image_directions`: np.ndarray (n, m, p)
+    Directions for every pixel in the image. "p" is the number of directions per pixel.
+    If None, direction_files should be defined instead.
+- `direction_files`: list (of strings)
+    List of the paths to the direction files that should be used to create the fom.
+    If None, image_directions should be used as input instead.
+- `output_path`: string
+    Path to the output directory.

+##### Returns
+- `rgb_fom`: np.ndarray (2*n, 2*m)
+    Fiber orientation map (fom) from the directions of the image.

 #### Function: `map_number_of_peaks`
 ##### Description